Knight-Frost/camp-burnt-gin-platform/README.md

 The system is built around three core concerns:

-- **Enrollment integrity** — Applications flow through a defined, enforced state machine.
+- **Enrollment integrity:** Applications flow through a defined, enforced state machine.
 Approval requires capacity checks, document compliance verification, and an authorized reviewer.
 Every status change is recorded.
-- **Medical data protection** — Personally identifiable health information (PHI) is encrypted at rest using Laravel's encrypted cast, accessed only by authorized roles, and logged to a tamper-evident audit trail on every read.
+- **Medical data protection:** Personally identifiable health information (PHI) is encrypted at rest using Laravel's encrypted cast, accessed only by authorized roles, and logged to a tamper-evident audit trail on every read.
-- **Operational clarity** — Administrators can manage camp sessions with capacity enforcement and waitlist promotion, issue and track document requests, generate mailing and ID-label reports, communicate through a threaded inbox, and publish announcements and deadlines to all users.
+- **Operational clarity:** Administrators can manage camp sessions with capacity enforcement and waitlist promotion, issue and track document requests, generate mailing and ID-label reports, communicate through a threaded inbox, and publish announcements and deadlines to all users.

 The platform is implemented as a Laravel 12 REST API consumed by a React 18 TypeScript single-page application.
 Both layers are fully operational across all four portals.
 The backend has 95 database migrations, 51 controllers, 42 models, and more than 380 passing integration and unit tests.